newrelic/infra-integrations-sdk/docs/v3tov4.md

 ### Events

-The API for creating events has changed a little bit.
-Events can be attached to an Entity or Integration.
+The API for creating events hasn't changed much.
+Events can be attached to the HostEntity or an Entity.

 In SDK v3, events were created like this